alex-arknetworx/mgr/README.md

 "make depend",
 "make install".

-startx to get into the debian system window manager and run /mgr/bin/./mgr
+startx to get into the your desktop window manager (you might need to create an .xinitrc in your $HOME with the line "exec twm") and then run /mgr/bin/./mgr from a terminal

 MGR then runs in an X window.